j9t/little-books/manuscript/html-css-frameworks.md

 If we assume a complex project, we’re likely not alone working with or on the framework; and if it’s an external one, we have no idea whether the developers of that framework speak our language (literally and metaphorically).
 What helps here is usability.
 A good framework should be usable.

-And then, requirements change just as the times: how do we work with the framework going forward?
+And then, requirements change just as the times: How do we work with the framework going forward?
 What if we need to add something, perhaps in a pinch?
 What helps with that is extensibility.
 And thus a framework should also be extensible.
 At least we or the framework should be clear how to extend it.

 We’re just being professional and reasonable when we demand quality.
 We gain extra confidence, then, by wanting frameworks that are also tailored, usable, and extensible.
 Let’s look at these three special attributes a little closer and point out the options developers have to get frameworks to that state.